18F/health-tracking-course/collections/_rubric/id-high-2.md

 ---
 layout: lesson
-title: Consider the User
+title: Consider the user
 dimension: id1.2
 overview: |
-    Testing is a sometimes misunderstood and, yet, critical aspect of a long-lived software project.
+    Testing is a sometimes misunderstood, yet critical aspect of a long-lived software project.
 This is especially true if you are trying to produce high-quality software in an iterative manner.
 This lesson will speak to the role that actual users play in the ongoing testing of a major software project.
 federal:
     - agilesoftwaredev
     - infraascode